 Board members shall be elected to serve terms of one (1) year.
 Board members may stand for re-election to the same board position.

 Section E. Conduct of Chapter Business

 Section F. Meetings

 The Board of Directors will meet at least quarterly.
-The date of scheduled Board meetings will be announced at least thirty (30) days in advance, and the exact time and place of all Board meetings will be announced to all Board members at least fourteen (14) days in advance of the meeting.
-Additional meetings of the Board may be called to conduct Chapter business outside of scheduled meetings.
+The date, time and planned location (physical or virtual) of scheduled Board meetings will be announced at least thirty (30) days in advance.
+The Board may conduct Chapter business outside of scheduled meetings by calling a special meeting and/or by requesting action to be taken through electronic communication.
 Board business specifically addressed in these Bylaws (such as removal of members or Board members) shall not be covered in these “called” meetings.
-Date and location of “called” meetings should be provided to Board members at least three (3) days in advance.

 Section H. Removal

 Section A. Nominating Committee